-I bet each and every one of you has a “go-to” pork tenderloin recipe.
+Best Grilled Pork Tenderloin Recipe.
+I bet each and every one of you have a “go-to” pork tenderloin recipe.
 But do you have one that’s so special that you’d be dying to serve it for entertaining?
-Take a look at this recipe for The Best Grilled Pork Tenderloin recipe I’ve found.
+Take a look at this recipe for Grilled Pork Tenderloin.
 The sweet chile glaze is absolutely wonderful!

 I’ve been blogging for five and a half years and out of 559 recipes I’ve posted, only four have been pork tenderloin.
 Like chicken breast, I just don’t cook it very often.
 Well, that is about to change.
 Every once in a while, and just for fun, I’ll Google a recipe using the term “best ever” along with the food item.
 Just to see what comes up.
 Sometimes it takes me on a wild goose chase but have to admit I’ve found a couple of really great recipes doing that.
 The Best Pasta Salad Ever…is indeed the best pasta salad ever.